 Actifor® Boost – boost your milk performance

-- Improves milk yield and milk protein content while reducing milk urea
+- Boosts milk yield and milk protein content while reducing milk urea

 - Promotes feed intake and supports energy supply for milk production

-Improve milk yield naturally!
-Actifor® Boost supports the performance and efficiency of the rumen and thus reducing feed costs.
-The combination of selected phytogenics like saponins, essential oils and spices in Actifor® Boost may improve the ruminal microflora and the protein utilization and therefore may contribute to increase the milk yield and milk protein content while reducing milk urea.
-Benefit from the unique, tasty combination of different natural ingredients, tailored to the needs of ruminants, designed to increase your return on investment.
+Actifor® Boost supports the performance and efficiency of the rumen.
+The combination of selected phytogenics like saponins, essential oils and spices in Actifor® Boost are selected to support consistent ruminal microflora and the protein utilization which contribute to increased milk yield and milk protein content while reducing milk urea.

 Scientific trials with Actifor® Boost show an improvement in diverse milk quality parameters.*

 |Parameter||Actifor® Boost Effects|